 - a.
-SIA fact sheet on cultural and creative sectors and industries - b.
-Model Partnership Agreement - c.
-Horizon Europe Model Grant Agreement - d.
-EIT Governing Board Decision on EIT KPIs (2021-2027) and EIT Simplified Impact Framework - e.
-RIS Implementation Framework (2022-2027) - f.
-EIT Principles for financing, monitoring and evaluating KIC activities - g.
-Privacy statement
+SIA factsheet on Water, Marine and Maritime Sectors and Ecosystems - Commission Staff Working document on a Commission ex-ante analysis on the relevance of a new Knowledge and Innovation Community of the European Institute of Innovation and Technology on Water, Marine and Maritime Sectors and Ecosystems and confirming its launch in 2026 - c.
+Model Partnership Agreement - d.
+Horizon Europe Model Grant Agreement (including the EIT specific provisions in Annex 5) - e.
+Memorandum of Cooperation - f.
+EIT Governing Board Decision on EIT KPIs (2021-2027) and EIT Simplified Impact Framework - g.
+RIS Implementation Framework (2022-2027) - h.
+EIT Principles for financing, monitoring and evaluating KIC activities - i.
+Privacy statement - j.
+EIT Brand Book